Jayson Gaddis: Founder of The Relationship School

 18:09.80 – Brian David Crane

-I don’t know which one of my parents I picked that habit up from what it doesn’t really matter honestly, but it’s not something I really like it also makes a loop of fights like it’s like you kind of like keep coming back to um, yeah, a meta theme which isn’t doesn’t allow us to get to 0
+I don’t know which one of my parents I picked that habit up from what it doesn’t really matter honestly, but it’s not something I really like, it also makes a loop of fights like it’s like you kind of like keep coming back to a meta theme, which isn’t doesn’t allow us to get to zero.

 18:21.46 – Jayson Gaddis

 Yeah, right?
-Yeah and it’s like she hurts you you you got hurt by her behavior or actions and then now it’s like cool I’m going to hurt you because I want to settle the score and I want to make this fair a lot of us are really into fairness like hey it’s not fair that you bring up all this shit about me.
+And it’s like she hurts you, got hurt by her behavior or actions and then now it’s like cool.
+I’m going to hurt you because I want to settle the score.
+And I want to make this fair.
+A lot of us are really into fairness like hey it’s not fair that you bring up all this shit about me.

 18:35.57 – Brian David Crane